 The FDA convened a meeting of the Obstetrics and Gynecology Devices Panel of the Medical Devices Advisory Committee on September 24, 2015, to hear expert scientific and clinical opinions as well as patients’ experiences regarding the benefits and risks of Essure.
 In addition, a public docket soliciting comments on the device remained open from July 22, 2015 until October 24, 2015.
 FDA received more than 2,800 comments in this docket and reviewed each comment and considered all views and perspectives expressed.

 The panel meeting and docket provided valuable information to inform the FDA’s decision-making and consideration of potential risk mitigation strategies for Essure.
-Additional information about the Agency’s next steps can be found on our status update page and in the FDA Activities section of this website.
+Additional information about the Agency’s actions can be found on our status update page and in the FDA Activities section of this website.